 Unused vacation pay that accrues to 12-month faculty, such as 12-month Chairs, Librarian faculty, Counselor faculty, and some Coaching faculty, is paid out at retirement.
-But because this money comes out of the departmental budget, it is very uncollegial to not use up vacation pay before retiring. (this could depend on how the accounting is done - our dean would take care of this as he did all salaries)
+But because this money comes out of the departmental budget, it is very uncollegial to not use up vacation pay before retiring.
+(This could depend on how the accounting is done - if your dean takes care of this rather than your department, it's less onerous to be paid out.)